johngoren/charlie_apple_database_merge/README.md

 * You can configure things like which keys and CPTs are affected, under Config.yaml.
 * Former Post IDs of posts that have been remapped can be found under the wp_postmeta key "old_id".
 * You'll see I just added "_price" to the list of protected keys in Config, as an example of how the script takes precautions to avoid overwriting live data.

-Hope this works OK for you and let me know if you run into any problems.
-If you prefer I can probably book some time to just run the script on my desktop next week and hand over the output SQL.